School Schedule in Finland

 First to sixth graders usually have a short period of about 21-25 hours per week.
 In comparison, 7-9 graders have an average of 30 hours per week.
 However, schools can decide if they want to have longer school hours.

-There are traditionally afternoon clubs (iltapäiväkerho) for 1st-3rd graders on the school premises or organized by the Lutheran church.
+There are traditionally afternoon clubs (iltapäiväkerho) for 1st-3rd graders on the school premises or organized by the Lutheran church or other associations.
 Some schools and local associations offer 1-2 hour clubs for kids who do not want to go to the afternoon clubs.

 School lunch is free